forzagreen/n2words/README.md

 [![npm](https://img.shields.io/npm/v/n2words.svg)](https://npmjs.com/package/n2words)
 [![npm](https://img.shields.io/npm/dw/n2words)](https://npmjs.com/package/n2words)

 n2words is a library that converts a numerical number into a written number.
-We have support for multiple languages (25 and growing) and our package is lightweight, modular, and has minimal dependencies.
+We have support for multiple languages (25 and growing) and our package is lightweight, modular and has no dependencies.

 ## How To